-4. With regard to procurement covered by this Chapter, a procuring entity may not seek, take account of, impose or enforce offsets in the qualification and selection of suppliers, goods or services, in the evaluation of tenders or in the award of contracts, prior to or in the course of a procurement process.
+4. A procuring entity may not seek, take account of, impose, or enforce offsets in the qualification and selection of suppliers, goods, or services, in the evaluation of tenders or in the award of contracts, before or in the course of a covered procurement.